osteel/dime/README.md

 The quantity sent.
 For NFTs, that would be `1`.

 Be as precise as possible and report all available decimal places.

+> **Note**
+> When the sent asset and the [fee](#fee)'s currency are the same (e.g. GBP in both cases), _and the fee's quantity was deducted from the sent quantity_, the sent quantity must exclude the fee's quantity.
+> * Example #1: If you send £50 to an exchange and spend it all in a transaction that incurs a £0.50 fee, the sent quantity is 49.5.
+> * Example #2: If you swap 1 bitcoin for 10 ethers on an exchange and the transaction incurs a BTC 0.01 fee, the sent quantity is 0.99.

 #### Sent asset is non-fungible